On reduction and normalization in the computational core: Introduction

 In \Cref{sec:betac} and \Cref{sec:operational}, we analyze the \textbf{properties of weak and surface reduction}.
-We first study $\redbc$, and then we move to the whole $\lc$, where associativity and identity also come to play.
+We first study $\redbc$, and then we move to the whole $\lc$, where associativity and identity also come to play, and issues appear.

 In \Cref{sec:factorizations} we study several \textbf{factorization} results.
 The cornerstone of our construction is surface factorization (\Cref{thm:sfactorization}).
-We then further refine this result, first by postponing the $\id$ steps which are not $\betac$ steps, and then with a weak factorization.
-This further phase is motivated by the properties which we analyze in \Cref{sec:operational}.
+We then further refine this result, first by postponing the $\id$ steps which are not $\betac$ steps, and then with a form of weak factorization.

 In \Cref{sec:values} we study \textbf{evaluation}, and analyze some relevant consequences of this result.
 We actually provide two different ways to deterministically compute a value.
-The first is the one given by \refeq{eq:weak}, via an \emph{evaluation context}.
-The second way requires no contextual closure at all: simply applying $\betac$ and $\sigma$ \emph{rules} will return a value, if possible.
+The first way is the one given by \eqref{eq:weak}, via an \emph{evaluation context}.
+The second way requires no contextual closure at all: simply applying $\betac$- and $\sigma$-\emph{rules} will return a value, if possible.